 For an international armed conflict to exist, there must have been a resort to armed force involving at least two states.
-Under an expansive view, there is an international armed conflict when states carry out military operations directed against non-state armed groups in the territory of another state without the latter’s consent, regardless of whether or not the territorial state responds with armed force or whether there are actual clashes between the two states’ armed forces.
+Under an expansive view, there is an international armed conflict when states carry out military operations directed against non-state armed groups in the territory of another state without the latter’s consent, regardless of whether or not the territorial state responds with an armed force or whether there are actual clashes between the two states’ armed forces.
 Albeit controversial, the RULAC project adopts this position.
 For further information on the classification of the use of force against non-state armed groups in another state’s territory without the latter’s consent, see 'contemporary challenges - relevance of consent' in our classification section.
 Unlike for non-international armed conflicts, there is no requirement for the violence to reach a certain threshold for international armed conflicts.
 For further information, see 'international armed conflict - a low threshold' in our classification section.
 This position does not exclude that there may be a parallel non-international armed conflict between the intervening state and the targeted non-state armed group, provided that the criteria for a non-international armed conflict are fulfilled.
 For further information, see 'contemporary challenges - targeting non-state armed groups abroad' in our classification section.

-Against the background of the renewed non-international armed conflict in Turkey, Turkey launched airstrikes targeting the Kurdistan Workers’ Party PKK in northern Iraq in July 2015.
-The airstrikes against the PKK continued in 2016 C. Yeginsu, ‘Turkey Attacks Kurdish Militant Camps in Northern Iraq’, The New York Times, 25 July 2015; C. Yeginsu, ‘Turkey Escalates Airstrikes on Kurdish Targets in Northern Iraq', The New York Times, 29 July 2015; C. Letsch and Reuters, ‘Turkey Steps Up Bombing of Kurdish Targets in Iraq’, The Guardian, 29 July 2015; ‘Turkey Hits Kurdish Targets After Ankara Bombing’, Al Jazeera, 19 February 2016; I. Sariyuce, J. Sterling, and H. Atay Alam, ‘Turkish Warplanes Wallop Syria, Iraq Targets’, CNN, 29 August 2016. , 2017 'Turkey Targets Kurdish Fighters in Iraq and Syria', Al Jazeera, 25 April 2017; M. R. Gordon and K. Kakol, 'Turkish Strikes Target Kurdish Allies of U.S. in Iraq and Syria', The New York Times, 25 April 2017. , and January 2018.
+Nevertheless, peace lasted only two years: in July 2015, renewed fighting broke out between the PKK and Turkish armed and security forces, following a suicide attack in the Turkish-Syrian border town Suruç.
+C. Letsch, 'The Turkish Kurds Who Want Peace - But Not at Any Price', The Guardian, 11 August 2015.
+As fighting started again within its borders, v resumed its military operations against the PKK in Iraq as well.
+The airstrikes against the PKK continued in 2016, C. Yeginsu, ‘Turkey Attacks Kurdish Militant Camps in Northern Iraq’, The New York Times, 25 July 2015; C. Yeginsu, ‘Turkey Escalates Airstrikes on Kurdish Targets in Northern Iraq', The New York Times, 29 July 2015; C. Letsch and Reuters, ‘Turkey Steps Up Bombing of Kurdish Targets in Iraq’, The Guardian, 29 July 2015; ‘Turkey Hits Kurdish Targets After Ankara Bombing’, Al Jazeera, 19 February 2016; I. Sariyuce, J. Sterling, and H. Atay Alam, ‘Turkish Warplanes Wallop Syria, Iraq Targets’, CNN, 29 August 2016.
+2017, 'Turkey Targets Kurdish Fighters in Iraq and Syria', Al Jazeera, 25 April 2017; M. R. Gordon and K. Kakol, 'Turkish Strikes Target Kurdish Allies of U.S. in Iraq and Syria', The New York Times, 25 April 2017. and 2018.
 'Turkish Jet Hit 8 Targets in Northern Iraq-Andalou', Reuters, 30 January 2018.
-In September 2015, Turkish troops entered Iraq for the first time in over two years to pursue suspected PKK members.
-‘Turkey Sends Ground Forces into Iraq After Militant Attack’, BBC, 8 September 2015.
-In October 2017 and January 2018, Turkey reportedly launched new ground operations in northern Iraq against the PKK .
-'Turkish Army Engages in Northern Iraq for the First Time in Nine Years', Hürriyet Daily News, 18 October 2017; 'Turkey Launches First Ground Operation in Northern Iraq', AMN, 14 January 2018.
+Since March of 2018 Turkish forces extended their presence into Kurdish administered areas of Northern Iraq by at least 30 kilometres, establishing multiple outposts, including in rural areas of Dohuk and Erbil governorates.
+Human Rights Watch, World Report 2019, Events in Iraq.

+The Iraqi government has always been condemning the Turkish airstrikes in its territory.
+'Iraq’s Stance Towards Turkey’s Operations on PKK Terrorists Is Disappointing: Foreign Ministry’, Daily Sabah, 31 July 2015.
+'Iraqi Government Condemns Turkish Airstrikes on PKK in Kurdistan’, Rudaw, 28 July 2015.
 The Iraqi government condemned the Turkish airstrikes.
 A. Barnard, 'Turkey's Focus on Crushing Kurdish Separatists Complicates the Fight Against ISIS', The New York Times, 28 July 2015.‘Iraq’s Stance Towards Turkey’s Operations on PKK Terrorists Is Disappointing: Foreign Ministry’, Daily Sabah, 31 July 2015; ‘Iraqi Government Condemns Turkish Airstrikes on PKK in Kurdistan’, Rudaw, 28 July 2015.
-In December 2015, during a meeting of the Security Council following the Turkish deployment of additional troops to protect their base set up near the Iraqi city of Mosul, used to provide training to Iraqi militia fighting the Islamic State group, the Turkish representative argued that Turkey 'has been under attack not only by Daesh but also by the Kurdish Workers Party (PKK) terrorist organization’, based in Iraq.
-‘It is our right to exercise self-defence’, as ‘both Daesh and the PKK continue to pose significant threats to Turkey’s safety and security from areas beyond the reach of the Iraqi Government.’
+In December 2015, during a meeting of the Security Council following the Turkish deployment of additional troops to protect their base set up near the Iraqi city of Mosul, used to provide training to Iraqi militia fighting the Islamic State group, the Turkish representative argued that Türkiye 'has been under attack not only by Daesh but also by the Kurdish Workers Party (PKK) terrorist organization’, based in Iraq.
+‘It is our right to exercise self-defence’, as ‘both Daesh and the PKK continue to pose significant threats to Türkiye’s safety and security from areas beyond the reach of the Iraqi Government.’
 Albeit not referring to the Turkish airstrikes, the Iraq representative highlighted that ‘Iraq rejects any military movements of a counter-terrorist nature without the knowledge and prior approval of the Iraqi federal authorities.’
 7589th meeting of the Security Council, 18 December 2015, UN doc S/PV.7589.
-During discussions in the Security Council in May 2017, the Iraqi representative stated that 'on 25 April 2017, in a clear and flagrant violation of our sovereignty, good neighbourliness, the rules of international humanitarian law and the Charter of the United Nations, Turkish forces illegally entered Iraqi airspace and territory by bombarding the Mount Sinjar region of northern Iraq with more than 20 bombs, which led to the killing and wounding of members of the Peshmerga Iraqi forces.'
-Moreover, 'the Council must demand that Turkey withdraw its forces from Iraqi territory and respect good neighbourliness in order to ensure international and regional peace and security.'
+During discussions before the Security Council in May 2017, the Iraqi representative stated that 'on 25 April 2017, in a clear and flagrant violation of our sovereignty, good neighbourliness, the rules of international humanitarian law and the Charter of the United Nations, Turkish forces illegally entered Iraqi airspace and territory by bombarding the Mount Sinjar region of northern Iraq with more than 20 bombs, which led to the killing and wounding of members of the Peshmerga Iraqi forces.'
+Moreover, 'the Council must demand that Türkiye withdraw its forces from Iraqi territory and respect good neighbourliness in order to ensure international and regional peace and security.'
 7945th meeting of the Security Council, 22 May 2017, UN doc S/PV.7945, p 18.